joellord/openshift-atlas/README.md

 You can keep all the other default values.

-If you go to your MongoDB Atlas account, you should now see a "Test Atlas Operator" project, and a "test-cluster" that is being deployed.
+If you go to your MongoDB Atlas account, you should now see a "Test Atlas Operator" project, and a "test-cluster" that is being provisioned.

 Finally, you need to create a new Atlas Database User.
 Click +Add, find the "All Services" under the "Developer Catalog", search for "Atlas", click on "Atlas Database User", and click on Create.